 There are a lot of reasons to follow this route.
 Seafood is rich in omega-3 fatty acids.
 In fact, the American Heart Association reports that women who consume fish once per week are 20% less likely to develop chronic heart disease!

 Seafood also contains high levels of selenium, calcium, and iron.
 This makes it an attractive source of nutrients for vegetarians.
 People who want to eat healthy but balk at giving up meat altogether may also find pescetarianism appealing.

 If this diet sounds familiar, don’t be surprised.
 Pescetarian eating patterns are very similar to the famous Mediterranean Diet!
 This diet, which has been popular for decades, emphasizes whole grains and vegetables.

 It has also been strongly linked to better outcomes for people at risk of heart disease.
 It even helps people who already have a heart problem overcome their condition!

 Both Mediterranean and pescetarian diets have been shown to be good for a sustainable food system.
-Isn’t it great when you can save your body and Mother Earth at the same time?
+Isn’t it great when you can save your body and resources.

 I don’t have to tell you that eating fruits, vegetables, and whole grains is good for you.
 Everyone knows that a cup of spinach will do your body more good than a cup of chocolate chips!
 But why eat seafood?